AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 * **Random Access:** **O(1) complexity**.
 Seeking and extracting a small range is instantaneous (**< 0.5s**), regardless of total file size (GBs or TBs).

 ### Visual Benchmarks
-The following charts visualize the preliminary results.
+The following charts visualize the **preliminary results** obtained during this early experimental phase.

+> **⚠️ Disclaimer:** These benchmarks are **not exhaustive** and cover only a limited subset of datasets to provide an **initial visual impression** of the performance trade-offs.
+A comprehensive and rigorous analysis will be published once the random access implementation reaches maturity.

 #### 1. Compression Size Comparison
 This chart visualizes the "cost" of indexing.
 As shown, the size increase is generally minimal, keeping CAST highly competitive against general-purpose compressors.